snakaya/slack-chatgpt-deno/README.md

 - Generates responses to messages in your Slack workspace using the ChatGPT API
 - Responds to mentions and slash commands
-- Secure authentication using Slack's OAuth 2.0 flow
-- Support Deno Deploy
+- Support serverless hosting on Deno Deploy

 ## Requirements